30 Salesforce Marketing Cloud Interview Questions & Answers

 30. Where are you hoping to take your career?

-You should be happy if you’re asked a question about career development as it shows the company is keen to listen to your plans and support you reach your aims.
+You should be happy if you’re asked a question about career development as it shows the company is keen to listen to your plans and support you to reach your aims.

-Whether you are new to Marketing Cloud or have years of experience, you should highlight your preference for a consulting role, hybrid technical/strategic role, or if you are keen on pursuing an Architect-level role.
+Whether you are new to Marketing Cloud or have years of experience, you should highlight your preference for a consulting role, hybrid technical/strategic role, or if you are keen on pursuing an architect-level role.

-If you’re interviewing at a Salesforce consultancy, it’s a good time to ask the interviewer if the company is flexible to assign projects that align with your career goals.
+If you’re interviewing at a Salesforce consultancy, it’s a good time to ask the interviewer if the company is flexible to assign projects that align with your career goals

 Summary